bowman2001/perplexdoc/content/doc/extended/delins/index.md

 To visually record important changes in our text, we can expressively cancel a part of the previous version by marking it ~~strike-through~~.
 The opposite action is to mark a part as {+inserted} later.
 {#layex}

-The extension **strike-through** has been introduced by [GitHub](https://github.com), because a hell of a lot collaborative work is going on there.
-On a finalized page it tends to look unprofessional if it's not some kind of change-log.

 ## Syntax

 Strike-through is applied by surrounding text with two swung dashes on every side like `~~deletion~~`.
-There is no Markdown syntax for an insertion available in Hugo (yet), but you can use the [replacement code](/doc/replace) with the plus sign like `{‍+insertion}` .
+There is no Markdown syntax for an insertion available for Hugo, but you can use the [replacement code](/doc/replace) with the plus sign like `{‍+insertion}`.

 ## Layout

 See the [second paragraph](#layex).

+Consider that these markings tend to look unprofessional on a finalized page if it's not some kind of draft or change log.
+{.box-warn}